OpenCloudJedi/Environment/README.md

 ##### Once the above software is installed.
 Do the following if you're running the environment on Windows:
 1. Create a separate `~/bin` directory and `cd` to it using the same PowerShell/Terminal as Administrator/Root.
 (The directory doesn't have to be ~/bin, it can be anything you want.)
-2. Use your browser of choice and navigate to https://github.com/OpenCloudJedi/Environment.git, press the green “Clone or download” button then the “Download ZIP” button.
+2. Use your browser of choice and navigate to https://github.com/OpenCloudJedi/Environment, press the green “Clone or download” button then the “Download ZIP” button.
 Or use Github Desktop (See below).
 3. Once downloaded, unzip the file and move it to the directory you created earlier, `~/bin` in the above example.
-4. Use PowerShell/Terminal as Administrator/Root again and cd to the `~/bin/Environment` directory then run `vagrant up` to deploy the environment.
-(If the environment has a designated repo VM it will take the longest to deploy the first time only, this is because the repo system has all the packages available to the base release but will be quicker on subsequent deployments.)
+4. Use PowerShell/Terminal as Administrator/Root again and cd to the `~/bin/Environment-main` directory then run `vagrant up` to deploy the environment.
+(It will take the longest to deploy the first time only, this is because the Vagrant system downloads the base image only the first time.

 ## Debian/Ubuntu